crdant/tmc-harbor-governance/docs/single-cluster.md

 single Kubernetes cluster that TMC creates for you.
 Following these steps should have you ready to go in about half an hour.

-## Assumptions

-1. Your cluster is accessible from the Internet.
-2. The registry is for lab and demonstration purposes only.

 ## Dependencies

 * `kubectl`